-- (1) the aggregate Certificate Principal Balance of the Class 3-AV Certificates immediately prior to such Distribution Date, over - (2) the lesser of (x) 59.60% of the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 3 for such Distribution Date and (y) the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 3 for such Distribution Date minus 0.50% of the sum of the aggregate Initial Cut-off

-Date Principal Balance of the Initial Mortgage Loans in Loan Group 3 and the original Pre-Funded Amount in respect of Loan Group 3.

-"Class 4-AV Principal Distribution Amount" for any Distribution Date, will equal the product of (x) the Class AV Principal Distribution Target Amount and (y) a fraction, the numerator of which is the Class 4-AV Principal Distribution Target Amount and the denominator of which is the sum of the Class 2-AV Principal Distribution Target Amount, the Class 3-AV Principal Distribution Target Amount and the Class 4-AV Principal Distribution Target Amount.
+- (1) the aggregate Certificate Principal Balance of the Class 2-A Certificates immediately prior to such Distribution Date, over - (2) the lesser of (x) 58.60% of the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 2 for such Distribution Date and (y) the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 2 for such Distribution Date minus 0.50% of the sum of the aggregate Initial Cut-off Date Principal Balance of the Initial Mortgage Loans in Loan Group 2 and the original Pre-Funded Amount in respect of Loan Group 2. - "Class 3-A Principal Distribution Amount" for any Distribution Date, will equal the product of (x) the Class A Principal Distribution Target Amount and (y) a fraction, the numerator of which is the Class 3-A Principal Distribution Target Amount and the denominator of which is the sum of the Class 1-A Principal Distribution Target Amount, the Class 2-A Principal Distribution Target Amount and the Class 3-A Principal Distribution Target Amount.

-"Class 4-AV Principal Distribution Target Amount" for any Distribution Date, will equal the excess of:
+"Class 3-A Principal Distribution Target Amount" for any Distribution Date, will equal the excess of:

-- (1) the aggregate Certificate Principal Balance of the Class 4-AV Certificates immediately prior to such Distribution Date, over - (2) the lesser of (x) 59.60% of the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 4 for such Distribution Date and (y) the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 4 for such Distribution Date minus 0.50% of the sum of the aggregate Initial Cut-off Date Principal Balance of the Initial Mortgage Loans in Loan Group 4 and the original Pre-Funded Amount in respect of Loan Group 4.
+- (1) the aggregate Certificate Principal Balance of the Class 3-A Certificates immediately prior to such Distribution Date, over - (2) the lesser of (x) 58.60% of the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 3 for such Distribution Date and (y) the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 3 for such Distribution Date minus 0.50% of the sum of the aggregate Initial Cut-off Date Principal Balance of the Initial Mortgage Loans in Loan Group 3 and the original Pre-Funded Amount in respect of Loan Group 3.

-"Class BF Principal Distribution Amount" for any Distribution Date, will equal the excess of:
+"Subordinate Class Principal Distribution Amount" for any class of Subordinate Certificates and Distribution Date will equal the excess of:

-- (1) the sum of: - (a) the aggregate Certificate Principal Balance of the Class 1-AF Certificates (after taking into account distribution of the Class 1-AF Principal Distribution Amount for such Distribution Date), and - (b) the Certificate Principal Balance of the Class BF Certificates immediately prior to the subject Distribution Date over - (2) the lesser of (a) 92.20% of the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 1 for such Distribution Date and (b) the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 1 for such Distribution Date minus the Fixed Rate OC Floor. - "Adjustable Rate Subordinate Class Principal Distribution Amount" for any class of Adjustable Rate Subordinate Certificates and Distribution Date will equal the excess of: - (1) the sum of: - (a) the aggregate Certificate Principal Balance of the Class AV Certificates (after taking into account distribution of the Class AV Principal Distribution Target Amount for such Distribution Date), - (b) the aggregate Certificate Principal Balance of any class(es) of Adjustable Rate Subordinate Certificates that are senior to the subject class (in each case, after taking into account distribution of the Adjustable Rate Subordinate Class Principal Distribution Amount(s) for such senior class(es) of Certificates for such Distribution Date), and - (c) the Certificate Principal Balance of the subject class of Adjustable Rate Subordinate Certificates immediately prior to such Distribution Date over - (2) the lesser of (a) the product of (x) 100% minus the Stepdown Target Subordination Percentage for the subject class of Certificates and (y) the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 2, Loan Group 3 and Loan Group 4 for such Distribution Date and (b) the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 2, Loan Group 3 and Loan Group 4 for such Distribution Date minus the Adjustable Rate OC Floor;
+(1) the sum of:

+- (a) the aggregate Certificate Principal Balance of the Class A Certificates (after taking into account distribution of the Class A Principal Distribution Target Amount for such Distribution Date), - (b) the aggregate Certificate Principal Balance of any class(es) of Subordinate Certificates that are senior to the subject class (in each case, after taking into account distribution of the Subordinate Class Principal Distribution Amount(s) for such senior class(es) of Certificates for such Distribution Date), and - (c) the Certificate Principal Balance of the subject class of Subordinate Certificates immediately prior to such Distribution Date over - (2) the lesser of (a) the product of (x) 100% minus the Stepdown Target Subordination Percentage for the subject class of Certificates and (y) the aggregate Stated Principal Balance of the Mortgage Loans for such Distribution Date and (b) the aggregate Stated Principal Balance of the Mortgage Loans for such Distribution Date minus the OC Floor;

-provided, however, that if such class of Adjustable Rate Subordinate Certificates is the only class of Adjustable Rate Subordinate Certificates outstanding on such Distribution Date, that class will be entitled to receive the entire remaining Principal Distribution Amount for Loan Group 2, Loan Group 3 and Loan Group 4 until the Certificate Principal Balance thereof is reduced to zero.
+provided, however, that if such class of Subordinate Certificates is the only class of Subordinate Certificates outstanding on such Distribution Date, that class will be entitled to receive the entire remaining Principal Distribution Amount for Loan Group 1, Loan Group 2 and Loan Group 3 until the Certificate Principal Balance thereof is reduced to zero.

-The "Initial Target Subordination Percentage" and "Stepdown Target Subordination Percentage" for each class of Adjustable Rate Subordinate Certificates will equal the respective percentages indicated in the following table:
+The "Initial Target Subordination Percentage" and "Stepdown Target Subordination Percentage" for each class of Subordinate Certificates will equal the respective percentages indicated in the following table: